... ARE VARIED AND FASCINATING

 In Western Massachusetts, there are three methods snakes use:

 1. Grab and swallow.
 Some species (Garter, Ribbon, Redbelly, and others) find their prey (by scent and vision) and simply grab and begin working it down their throats.
 This may take just a few seconds with a salamander or worm, but it could take more than an hour if it’s a bird or frog.

 2. Constrict.
 Only two local species (Milksnake and Ratsnake) are classic constrictors.
 By wrapping coils of their body around the prey, these snakes can (and typically do) eat larger food items and consequently hunt less often than those that feed on small prey.
 Racers will often pin prey or partially cover them with half a coil to hold it in place, but they’re not considered true constrictors.

 3. Envenomate.
 Our two venomous species show the most recently evolved system for feeding.
-By simply biting prey and quickly letting go, copperheads and rattlesnakes minimize contact with small mammals.
+By simply biting prey and quickly letting go, Copperheads and Rattlesnakes minimize contact with small mammals.
 In this way they reduce the possibility of being injured during an encounter.
-Additionally, the venom (modified saliva) begins the process of digestion, reducing the time a snakes needs for this process to occur.
+Additionally, the venom (modified saliva) begins the process of digestion, reducing the time a snake needs for this process to occur.
 Interestingly, several observations made on venomous snakes eating birds show that they hold onto the bird rather than bite and release; makes a lot of sense.